|

 it a different name.

-create an icon by selecting the "Create Icon" button.
-This
+an icon by selecting the "Create Icon" button.
+This creates a

-creates a shortcut with the selected params for the remote
+shortcut with the selected params for the remote program in a

-does not start, you can re-try by selecting "Capture Stdout
+start, you can re-try by selecting "Capture Stdout and

 show any errors that might be helpful in diagnosing the